Meisei Chikara: Makuuchi career

 In the January 2022 banzuke he was demoted from sekiwake back to komusubi.
 In the New Year tournament he posted a 5–10 record.
 This led to his demotion to the rank of maegashira 3 in the following rankings.
 At the March tournament he had a 1–14 record.
 He was then ranked maegashira 13 for the May tournament.
 He then posted winning records in each of the four remaining tournaments of 2022.

 In the first banzuke of 2023 he was promoted back to the rank of komusubi.
 However, at the January 2023 tournament his kachi-koshi streak was ended on day 12 after a loss to Sadanoumi.
 He finished the tournament with a 5–10 record.
 On the ninth day of the 2023 summer tournament, Meisei achieved kachi-koshi and won his first kinboshi by dealing yokozuna Terunofuji his only loss in this tournament.
 Meisei would lose all his remaining matches and end up with an 8–7 record.
 Nevertheless, he was awarded the Outstanding Performance prize because of his win over Terunofuji.

 During the March 2024 tournament, Meisei, then ranked at West Maegashira 2 wrestlers, defeated Yokozuna Terunofuji to record his second kinboshi against him.

 Meisei withdrew ahead of the November 2025 tournament, with his medical certificate revealing that he underwent surgery the previous month for a disc herniation.
 Stablemaster Tatsunami (former sekiwake Asahiyutaka) said that Meisei underwent surgery due to worsening back pain.
 He left open the possibility that Meisei could join the tournament midway, adding: "We won't push him too hard."
 It was later reported that Meisei would enter the tournament on Day 10.

 Fighting style

 Meisei has shown a preference for yotsu techniques which involve grasping his opponent's mawashi or belt and favors the hidari-yotsu, or left-hand inside grip.
 His most common kimarite or winning move is yorikiri, the force-out.

+Personal life

+On 8 January 2026, Meisei announced that he had married a younger woman in February 2025.
+Their wedding reception was held on 21 February 2026 with about 700 people in attendance.
+It was reported that Meisei proposed to the woman, named Konatsu, on Christmas Day in 2024 after about a year and a half of dating.
+Few other details about the wife were revealed, and photos of the woman were not shown to the press.